ysonu1010/Rock-Paper-Scissor/README.md

 ## About The Project
-This game is based on realtime connection environment created between clients as multiple players which are bridged via server.
+* This game is based on realtime connection environment created between clients as multiple players which are bridged via server.
-Game flows follows players joining -- matching in groups of 2-- game play --result as per game logic.
+* Game flows follows players joining -- matching in groups of 2-- game play --result as per game logic.
-Game logic is based on distances of turns in cycle.
+* Game logic is based on distances of turns in cycle.
-Socket.io is used for the realtime connection.
+* Socket.io is used for the realtime connection.

-Implemented in Node.js using Express.js web application framework for backend, Vanilla JS, HTML and CSS for frontend.

 ### Built With
 * Socket.io